MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Lens.LensSdk.ServiceIDMapping

-When an image is uploaded successfully to the service, this event is collected.
-It signifies that service will now run one or more jobs to process the image and contain relevant IDs to help troubleshoot the process.
-It also helps analyze the usage of different service features.
+This event is collected when Lens SDK interacts with Microsoft’s Image-to-document (or I2D) service.
+This means that the event is called:

+- When an image is uploaded to our I2D service for file conversion and extraction (OCR).
+- When the user needs to correct the service’s output, we send feedback to improve quality.

+The data is used to analyse the usage and troubleshoot issues on the service side.

 The following fields are collected:

+- **CloudConnectorRequestId** - String that identifies the service-requests on the client app for both conversion and feedback scenarios.

+- **CustomerId** - This string helps map users to service requests and help us track usage.
+UserId is required to fulfil GDPR requirements as service is not directly exposed to users, but through clients and identify the total number of people using the service, helping the service track the volume of users using the product.

-- **CloudConnectorRequestId** - String that identifies the service request that was made to convert images via service.
+- **I2DFeedbackAPICorrelationId** - String that identifies the feedback-request in I2D service when user corrects the service output.

-- **I2DserviceProcessID** - String that identifies the service job running a particular sub-request
+- **I2DServiceProcessID** - String that identifies the service-request in I2D service when user is uploading images for conversion.

 #### Office.iOS.Paywall.Paywall.Presented